 I didn’t venture far beyond basil until I HAD to learn how to cook.
 I was put on a special diet for health reasons, which forced me to cook most of my meals.
 I had a strong desire to eat something that smelled and tasted really good, and I knew herbs were the way to go.

-Here are three simple tips to help you to take the plunge:
+Here are some simple tips to help you to take the plunge:

 1. Use sufficient potent herb.